danielaparker/jsoncons/README.md

 }
 ```

-[jsonpointer::get](jsonpointer/get.md) may be used to query packed cbor values.
+[jsonpointer::get](jsonpointer/get.md) may be used to query packed CBOR data items.

 See [cbor](doc/ref/cbor/cbor.md) for details.